-Scapa Flow was the natural deep water base for the British Home Fleet.
-As the anchorage is surrounded by islands with only narrow channels between them it appeared to be easy to secure, especially when ‘block ships’ were sunk in these channel to further obstruct them.
-However as the base for many capital ships it was a natural target for German attention, whatever the potential dangers.
+Scapa Flow had long been the natural deep water base for the British Home Fleet, offering ready access to both the North Sea and the North Atlantic.
+As the anchorage was surrounded by islands with only narrow channels between them it appeared to be relatively easy to secure, especially when ‘block ships’ were sunk in these channel to further obstruct them.

-From the Log of Gunther Prien, commander of U-47:
+From the Log of Gunther Prien, commander of U-47, on 13th October:

 E. of Orkney Islands.
 Wind NNE 3-4, light clouds, very clear night, Northern Lights on entire horizon.
 At 0437 lying submerged in 90 meters of water.
 Rest period for crew.
 At 1600 general stand-to.
 After breakfast at 1700, preparations for attack on Scapa Flow.
 Two torpedoes are placed in rapid loading position before tubes 1 and 2.